Continuing in the Guide to Employee Service Awards: We have looked at the History, and the Value of this important type of recognition.

 Trend Change: adding EARLIER service recognition (1, 2 and 3 years)

-The previously stated industry standard milestones (beginning at 5-years) worked fine until the Generation Y employees came in the work force (born from 1978 to 2000).
+The previously stated industry standard service milestones (beginning at 5-years) worked fine until the Generation Y employees came in the work force (born from 1978 to 2000).

-Today, the typical Gen Y employee tends to stay at a company for much shorter times, with the average of less than 5 years. (according to the US Dept. of Labor).
+The typical Gen Y employee tends to stay at a company for much shorter times, with the average of less than 5 years. (according to the US Dept. of Labor).

 Click next to continue reading the Guide to Employee Service Awards